 Following multiple test-batches, I settled on processing 2/3 of the buckwheat-flax-chia mixture to a finer consistency.
 This creates a finished loaf that is definitely bread (no crumbling slices); keeping 1/3 of the batter unblended ensures lots of tasty, hearty nubby-ness to the loaf.

-This recipe works best if you use 3 small loaf pans as opposed to one large 9×5 pan.
+This recipe works best if you use 3 small loaf (5×3-inch size) pans as opposed to one large 9×5 pan.
 As another measure to avoid deflate-gate, the pans are filled close to the top with batter.
 If yo do not have this size, do not worry–go smaller, including a muffin tin (shorten the baking time).
 Mostly, you want structure, so opt for small.